ceteri/exelixi/README.md

     ./src/exelixi.py -h

-Otherwise, to run at scale, the following steps will help you get <b>Exelixi</b> running on [Apache Mesos].
+Otherwise, to run at scale, the following steps will help you get **Exelixi** running on [Apache Mesos].
 First, launch an [Apache Mesos] cluster.
 The following instructions are based on using the [Elastic Mesos] service, which uses Ubuntu Linux servers running on [Amazon AWS].